HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/install/RunIIMAsDifferentUser.md

-# How can we run the Installation Manager as a different user than the one that installed it?
+# How to run the IBM Installation Manager as a different user

 ## Applies to